MarkimusZer0/PsychRewrittenWiki/README.md

 This wiki's content is mostly stuff related to Psych Engine's Lua system, for learning things things outside of that, look at the **official** Psych Engine wiki.

 Please note that some variables and/or functions on this wiki haven't been implemented in the official releases of Psych Engine.
-Some of these features can only be accessed via Psych Engine's action builds until the next official release.
+Some of these features can only be accessed via Psych Engine's action builds until a new update comes out.

 You can get Psych Engine on the Github page [here](https://github.com/ShadowMario/FNF-PsychEngine), or the Gamebanana page [here](https://gamebanana.com/mods/309789).
 ***